auth0/docs/articles/connections/passwordless/index.md

 * Improved user experience, particularly on mobile applications, because users only need an email address or mobile phone number to sign up.

 * Enhanced security: Passwords are a major vulnerability as users reuse passwords and are able to share them with others.
-Passwords are the biggest attack vector and are responsible for a significant percentage of breaches, they also lead to attacks such as credentials stuffing, corporate account takeover, brute force attack.
+Passwords are the biggest attack vector and are responsible for a significant percentage of breaches.
+They also lead to attacks such as credentials stuffing, corporate account takeover, and brute force attacks.

 * Reduces the total cost of ownership, as managing passwords is expensive (implementing password complexity policies, password expiration, password reset processes, password hashing and storing, breached password detection).